gvwilson/thirdbit/src/fiction/makers-return/index.md

 Doctor—please, give me some good news."

 "I'm sorry, captain, I don't have any."
-Doctor Meadows sounded as calm as ever.
+Doctor Szego sounded as calm as ever.
 "The main cargo bay is partially flooded, it will take at least thirty hours to synthesize enough fuel to take off, and our weapons are still inoperative."